 Employers have many other obligations, and OSHA outlines the steps to follow in the regulation.
 Documenting a process in advance prepares the employer for a prompt response.

 Technically, OSHA only requires follow-up for workers with occupational exposure.
 That term means a reasonable anticipation that the employee could come into contact with blood or OPIM while performing work duties.
 The key is not whether employees received first aid training, but whether their expected duties (such as assisting injured coworkers) include the potential for exposure.

 If a person renders first aid as a good Samaritan, he or she would not fall under the bloodborne pathogen standard, even if they respond to a work-related injury.
 If a good Samaritan employee has an exposure incident, the employer is not required to provide the HBV vaccination series, post-exposure evaluation, follow-up procedures, or any other protections of the standard.
 However, OSHA encourages employers to offer follow-up procedures to good Samaritans.

 If you aren’t sure how to respond to an exposure incident (including a possible good Samaritan exposure), you should document the steps to follow before you get a report.
 In addition, consider training employees to protect themselves from exposure, even if they aren't expected to assist fellow employees.
 A little information about disease transmission could help employees protect themselves if they voluntarily provide assistance to an injured coworker.

 When the need to follow a specific and multi-step procedure won’t arise often, having a documented process to follow is critical to ensuring all steps are taken.
-The Plans & Policies tool in Safety Management Suite offers numerous plan template that can be modified as needed, including a “Bloodborne pathogens exposure control plan” that can get you started.
+The Plans & Policies tool in the J. J. Keller® SAFETY MANAGEMENT SUITE offers numerous plan template that can be modified as needed, including a “Bloodborne pathogens exposure control plan” that can get you started.